FWDekker/fallout-curve-tables/README.md

 ```bash
 gradlew runtimeZip  # Create distribution ZIPs in the `build/image/` directory
 ```
+You may additionally have to set the `javaHome` variable to a compatible JDK.

 #### JDK downloads
 Compiling distributions requires access to JDKs for the target platforms.